Bombardier BiLevel Coach

 The BiLevel Coach is a bilevel passenger railcar currently built by Alstom and previously by Bombardier, Hawker Siddeley Canada, the Canadian Car and Foundry (Can Car), and the UTDC.
-Used by North American commuter rail operators, they hold 360 passengers and feature a distinctive octagonal profile.
+Used by North American commuter and regional rail operators, they feature a distinctive octagonal profile.
+The principal operator is GO Transit in the Golden Horseshoe, which operates some two-thirds of the total produced fleet.